 Transforming The Commonplace Into The Unforgettable

-Fine art handmade silver gelatin botanical abstracts by American Pictorialist Tim Layton brings joy, beauty, and new meaning to any space.
+Fine art handmade botanical abstracts by American Pictorialist Tim Layton brings joy, beauty, and new meaning to your life.

-Can you decipher the hidden meaning and symbolism behind each piece of art in this collection?
+Can you decipher the hidden meaning and symbolism behind each piece of art in Tim's artist original collection?

-Combining inspiration from nature with 19th century symbolism, Tim Layton creates artist original handmade silver gelatin fine art prints that transcend time and reveal the unseen.
+Combining inspiration from nature with 19th century symbolism, Tim Layton creates artist original handmade fine art prints that transcend time and reveal the unseen.